Rodrigodd/Rodrigodd.github.io/_posts/2022-11-21-bf_compiler-part3.md

 };
 ```

-And in case of an error we also need a block to branch to:
+We also need a block to branch to in case of an error:

 ```rust
 let exit_block = builder.create_block();
 builder.append_block_param(exit_block, pointer_type);
 ```

-Right calling `builder.finalize()`:
+And right after calling `builder.finalize()`:

 ```rust
 builder.switch_to_block(exit_block);